interstar/Patterning-Core/README.md

 # Patterning

 A Clojure library for generating patterns, both at the small scale and the "layout" of smaller units.
 Units can be recursively nested.
-It was originally written to work with Quil, the Clojure wrapper around Processing, but has now been broken into several separate projects.
+It was originally written to work with (Quil)[https://github.com/quil/quil], the Clojure wrapper around (Processing)[https://processing.org/], but has now been broken into several separate projects.

 ### Patterning Core
 This repository, Patterning Core, contains code to generate patterns.
 But is no longer referencing or dependent on Quil / Processing at all.
 The generated patterns are merely data-structures.
 This library contains a function to render them as simple SVG.
 But it's likely you will want to write your own renderer for the pattern in the framework / environment you are working in.